maidsafe/temp_safe_network/sn_cli/README.md

 #### Switch networks

-MaidSafe currently hosts a single-section network for those who don't want to run a local network but still have a go at using the CLI and client applications.
+MaidSafe currently hosts a test network for those who don't want to run a local network but still have a go at using the CLI and client applications.
 It's very common for users testing and experimenting with CLI and Safe applications to have a local network running, but switching to use the MaidSafe hosted network, back and forth, is also quite common.

 The CLI allows you to set up a list of networks in its config settings for easily switching to connect to them.
 If you just launched a local network, you can keep current connection information as a configured network on CLI with the following command:
 ```shell